Remenix-YT/Spam-Bot-/README.md

 10. than press F2 in the window or on your keyboard to start it and press F4 in the window or on keyboard to stop the bot

 Those are the 10 easy simple ways to use this bot

+# Credits

+Join the discord server - https://discord.gg/wrFzprkmaS

+Youtube - Remenix-YT

+Bot is not made by me btw